-A Neighborhood Meeting was held on September 20, 2016 at the Alachua Branch Library-Meeting Room A. The applicant's agent was present and available to answer questions.
-As evidenced by materials submitted by the applicant, the meeting was attended by fourteen (14) members of the public.
-A summary of the discussion which occurred at the
+A Neighborhood Meeting was held on October 27, 2016 at 14435 NW US HWY 441 #40.
+The applicant's agent was present and available to answer questions.
+As evidenced by materials submitted by the applicant, the meeting was attended by seven (7) individuals.
+A summary of the discussion which occurred at the Neighborhood Meeting has been provided by the applicant and is included within the application materials.